open-formulieren/open-forms/docs/configuration/prefill/stuf_bg.rst

-`StUF-BG`_ (StUF Basis Gegegevens) is a message standard that allows retrieving of personal information through a SOAP service from municipalities and government organisations.
+`StUF-BG`_ (StUF Basis Gegegevens) is a message standard that allows retrieving of personal information through a SOAP service from municipalities and government organizations.
 Open Forms can be configured to use this service to prefill personal data of the person filling out the form.

 .. _`StUF-BG`: https://www.gemmaonline.nl/index.php/Sectormodel_Basisgegevens:_StUF-BG